79pm-QC/qc-codex/site/docs/ccm-analyzer-lite.md

 The structure of the analysis is the same; only the system being examined changes.

-Example 2: AI System Drift
+### Example 2: AI System Drift

-Observed Outcome (S)
+#### Observed Outcome (S)
 An AI system continues to meet short-term performance targets but shows increasing long-term degradation: rising error rates at the edges, brittle responses to novel inputs, and growing divergence between evaluation metrics and real-world behaviour.

-Constraints (C)
+#### Constraints (C)
 Reward signals are narrow and over-optimised for proxy metrics.
 Feedback loops favour recent data and suppress long-tail variation.
 Monitoring focuses on outputs, not internal constraint balance.
 Deployment pressure limits retraining, rollback, or exploratory testing.

-Levers (L)
+#### Levers (L)
 Introduce a secondary evaluation metric that penalises instability over time.
 Expand monitoring to include variance and failure-mode clustering, not just averages.
 Insert a low-frequency audit cycle that compares live behaviour to training assumptions.

-Next Experiment (E)
+#### Next Experiment (E)
 For one evaluation window, add a drift-sensitivity metric to the monitoring pipeline and review whether early divergence signals appear before performance failure.

-Why this helps
+#### Why this helps
+Analyzer Lite does not attempt to interpret intent or intelligence.
+It treats system drift as a constraint problem: sustained optimisation under misaligned limits.
+By identifying where feedback, incentives, and monitoring narrow the solution space, it enables small structural adjustments that restore stability before failure.
+The goal is not prediction, but early signal.

+#### Final check
+This example reinforces that CCM is a diagnostic lens, not a theory of mind.
+It aligns cleanly with AI safety, MLOps, and systems engineering language, and does not require any additional philosophical framing.
 Analyzer Lite does not attempt to interpret intent or intelligence.
 It treats system drift as a constraint problem: sustained optimisation under misaligned limits.
 By identifying where feedback, incentives, and monitoring narrow the solution space, it enables small structural adjustments that restore stability before failure.